UHHRobotics22-23/MarimbaBot/README.md

 ```bash
 marimbabot_audio/launch/audio_feedback.launch
 ```

+#### Wifi connection to the MalletHolder
+You should be connected to its Wifi.
+Please see the [README](marimbabot_hardware/README.md) of the package marimbabot_hardware and [README](marimbabot_bringup/README.md) of the package marimbabot_bringup for further information.

 #### Launch the whole project
 In order to run the whole project on the real robot, one has to run two launch files.
 First, the launch file that sets up the robot and its hardware: